s5bug/blog/_posts/2021-08-08-windows-setup.markdown

 ## Intended Audience

-The instructions for this guide are geared towards users who either:
+The instructions for this guide are geared towards users who are comfortable with Linux and want a useful setup or dual-boot a Linux OS and want to share data with it.
-1. Want to share as much data as possible between a Windows installation and a Linux installation on the same machine
-2. Need to keep space on a small, fast drive that Windows boots off of
-3. Both: I made this guide because I need to record videos to my SSD because my HDD is much too slow

-If you only use one drive, and do not need to split your install across two drives or share data between another OS, you should be able to skip most instructions that mention `F:\`.
-For example, you will not need to modify the installation location of programs.
-However, you will still need to modify certain environment variables.
+Note: Previous iterations of this blog post included instructions on how to move `C:\Users` to a different drive.
+This has since been confirmed by Microsoft Support to create an invalid system configuration, and from experience will break a lot of things.

 ### Extra Goals